csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 #### Takeaways

-With the Giant site, we’re in a place where looking at two pages in isolation actually look quite bad—there are a couple of egregious decisions that put them on the back foot.
+With the Giant site, we’re in a place where looking at two pages in isolation actually look quite bad — there are a couple of egregious decisions that put them on the back foot.
 But looking at the site overall, they’re glowing.
 It would be interesting to drill down into specific page- and template-types.